The Top 6 Leadership Challenges Around the World

-Leaders who sometimes feel overwhelmed by their work can take heart in the fact that they’re not alone.
-By focusing on these 4 key behaviors, you can beat back those feelings and provide more value to your organization as you take on the most pressing leadership challenges.
+And leaders who sometimes feel overwhelmed by their work can take heart in the fact that they’re not alone.
+By focusing on these 5 key behaviors, you can beat back those feelings and provide more value to your organization as you take on the most pressing leadership challenges.